 Add on Clear Lake

-One of the coolest lakes in Oregon, Clear Lake, is just down the road would be yet another stunning spot to add on to your hike.
+One of the coolest lakes in Oregon, Clear Lake, is just down the road and would be another stunning spot to add on to your hike.

-If you enjoy the Blue Pool, you’ll fall in love with Clear Lake which can be just as clear blue!
-After all, the name kinda gives it away, doesn’t it?
+If you enjoy the Blue Pool, you’ll fall in love with Clear Lake, which can be just as clear!
+After all, the name kind of gives it away, right?

 Other Things Nearby Tamolitch Blue Pool